adamfowleruk/mljs/planning.md

    - Start with a query for which you have the data, but which creating a sparql query is non trivial
    - Use inferencing as a way to suggest triples that would make the query simpler
    - Show the new query, and that the same answers are produced
+  - Avoiding sparql/xquery inferencing
+   - Is there a navigation process possible via existing widgets that would allow you to discover all related subjects and information you need, and produce a report off of the back of it?
+   - Embed BI type summaries too?
+(E.g. facet graphs from document query results)
   - Sparql 1.1 in MarkLogic 7
    - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
    - Inferencing - we've shown, but should mention here
    - aggregates (count, sum, avg, etc.)
+ - PROV-O ontology support
+  - hide by default, show provenance button to view provenance and interrelationship of entities
+  - requires node diagram for viewing effectively (use PROV-O diagram shapes/colours?
+Over-Time view?)
+  - may be easiest to import OWL2 ontology in to triple config
-  - Other cool things we could do with MarkLogic
+ - IN PROGRESS Other cool things we could do with MarkLogic
-   - Combine triple search with content search
+  - IN PROGRESS SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
   - Alerting with triples (+drawbacks - document level, not triple level)
+ - mljsme
+  - add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/*
  - Tools: Windows batch file versions of developer required (non build related) bash scripts, including mljsme
   - mljsme
   - TEST ml.bat roxy deploy